A parallel pull labelling algorithm for the resource constrained shortest path problem: Experiments

 \section{Experiments}

 To evaluate the performance of the proposed algorithmic optimisations the following experimental setup is considered, i) a vanilla version of the algorithm, ii) a version with parallel pulling, iii) a version with bi-directional search with dynamic midpoint, iv) a version with vectorised dominance comparison, and v) a version with all optimisations combined.
-The configurations are given in \autoref{tab:runtime_comparison}.
+The configurations are given in \autoref{tab:configurations}.
+The \emph{vanilla} (Base) version is the mono-directional pull labelling algorithm of \autoref{sec:mono} run on a single thread, with scalar (non-vectorised) one-by-one dominance checks; it is the common ancestor of all other configurations, so that each row of \autoref{tab:configurations} isolates the effect of exactly one optimisation.
+The parallel configurations use all $32$ hardware threads of the machine (the $16$ cores with two-way SMT enabled; one thread per released bucket, up to the thread count).

-All experiments were performed on a machine with an AMD Ryzen 9 3950X 16-Core Processor with AVX2 support running Ubuntu 24.04.
-The algorithm is implemented in C++.
+All experiments were performed on a machine with an AMD Ryzen 9 3950X 16-Core Processor ($32$ hardware threads with two-way SMT) with AVX2 support running Ubuntu 24.04.
+The algorithm is implemented in C++ and is part of the Flowty proprietary solver.
+Each instance--configuration pair is timed in a single run; because the effects we report are large (from roughly $2\times$ to over $200\times$) relative to the few-percent run-to-run variation of compute-bound code, and because runtimes are aggregated over $56$ instances with a shifted geometric mean that damps per-run noise, the reported comparisons are robust to timing variability.
+The one place where single-run noise is non-negligible is the sub-second N8 instances, where it inflates ratios; we therefore do not read much into the very large N8 factor.